symfony/symfony-docs/performance.rst

 When a relative path is transformed into its real and absolute path, PHP caches the result to improve performance.
-Applications that open many PHP files, such as Symfony projects, must use at least these values:
+Applications that open many PHP files, such as Symfony projects, should use at least these values:

 .. code-block:: ini